-The group members are informed of the findings and results of the forum by their farmer representatives who have participated in the forum.
-The target farmers understand various business opportunities of horticultura agriculture.
+The group members are informed of the informes and results of the forum by their farmer representatives who have participated in the forum.
+The target farmers understand various business opportunities of horticultural agriculture.
 The target farmers widen their business networks with market stakeholders invited to the forum.
 The target farmers maintain contacts with the market stakeholders invited to the forum.
 Male-female ratio of market stakeholders is balanced.
 Male-female ratio of the representatives from the group is balanced.
-Male-female ratio of the participants in the feedback meeting organized at the farmer group is balanced ULUUU 13 VALAHUGU
+Male-female ratio of the participants in the feedback meeting organized at the farmer group is balanced.